JulienD/vagrant-ansible-server-playbooks/README.md

 ## Todo

 Here is a list of things I have to do to finish this env.
-- Automate Apache Vhost file (by default)
 - Add and configure XDebug (by default)
-- Configuring Apc for PHP 5.5 (by default)
-- Memcache (in option)
 - SolR (in option)